MtnBiker/historical-streets-la/README.md

     * Selecting and changing overlays is buggy.
 Doesn't seem to cause any loss of data, just annoying.
     * If zoomed in beyond what's available, no indication of what's going on.
     * Implement JSON storage of extent.
 It's currently a LINESTRING array stored as a string which is a bit flaky.
 JSON seems most portable between Postgres and JavaScript.
 Rails and Postgres have :line_string, but JavaScript not so much.
+    * List of maps available too narrow (because button is not in line with text hard to figure out what the button goes with) and makes the list too long.

 ### Bigger plans
 - An overview map showing all the changed streets.